 Samaritan’s Purse staffers Bev and Kendell Kauffeldt testify how communities in war-torn Liberia are being transformed by God’s faithfulness.

-Samaritan’s Purse has been working in Bopolu City, Liberia, Africa, since 2005—but progress has been tenuous, as the region is characterized by witchcraft, voodoo, secret societies, and dark traditional practices.
+June, 2013—Samaritan’s Purse has been working in Bopolu City, Liberia since 2005, but progress has been tenuous.
+The region is characterized by witchcraft, voodoo, secret societies, and dark traditional practices.

 Despite seeing families and communities transformed by our projects, long-term impact was limited due to a weak local church.
 After all, sustainable development (which must be based on spiritual development) can only be realized for Liberia and Bopolu through a healthy, Bible-believing and Bible-teaching church.

-In response, we geared down our ‘projects’ in the area and focused on training and developing pastors and church leaders.
-After three years, the local church began to awake—so much so that on Nov.
+In response, we geared down our other projects in the area and concentrated on training and developing pastors and church leaders.
+After three years, the local church began to awaken—so much so that on Nov.
 9-11, 2012, the ‘Bopolu Life Festival’ took place.

 Samaritan’s Purse staff led the preparation phase of the festival—the success of which was thanks to the relationships we had already established with the churches through years of project work.

 Rev. Gary Ham from Rochester, New York, was asked to be the evangelist for the festival, and he brought ten more pastors who committed to help train as many local pastors and church leaders as possible.
 Over four days, 1,780 church pastors, leaders, and members were trained on topics including prayer and spiritual warfare, children’s ministry, developing spiritual leaders, the Holy Spirit, and evangelism.

 “God must really love and care for me as a pastor because He sent you to train me way out here in the bush,” said Pastor Saah, who received the training.